skent259/ac-flower-factory/docs/basic-hybrids/basic-hybrids.md

 - [Tulips](basic-hybrids.md#tulips)
 - [Windflowers](basic-hybrids.md#windflowers)

-This section is dedicated to an accurate listing of how to get each hybrid variety for each flower in Animal Crossing New Horizons.
-It is based on the brilliant work of Paleh and Aeter (and many others), which can be found in the following [Google Document](https://docs.google.com/document/d/1ARIQCUc5YVEd01D7jtJT9EEJF45m07NXhAm4fOpNvCs/edit).

 For flowers to breed, they need to be touching (diagonal is okay) and watered.
 It's unclear how many hybrids will spawn each new day.